davidscarth/edge-ai-study/ORIN.md

 >
 > This is an incoherent collection of things, I intend to make it like a runbook
 >
+* Downloaded JetPack 6.2.1 and extracted "sd-blob.img".
 * Imaged the nVME using an external USB-NVMe enclosure (Sabrent EC-SNVE) using Rufus.
+Selected "sd-blob.img" and clicked START.

-The boot fails.
+The boot will fail 5-6 seconds in.
 You need to edit /boot/extlinux/extlinux.conf as follows:

 Original (line 10):
 ```shell